 1. Intranet

-Moreover, according to McKinsey, communication happening through technologies, such as intranets, improves employee productivity by up to 25%.
-That doesn’t sound that bad, does it?
+Moreover, according to McKinsey, communication through technologies such as intranets can improve employee productivity by up to 25%.
+The impact is clear when the tool is actively used, not just available.

 💡 Learn about the top 11 intranet platforms on the market!